The Underground Railroad on University Land

 Franklin County has also been instrumental in shaping American politics.
 It served as a political battleground during the Civil War and has remained an important region for political activity ever since.
 Today, Franklin County continues to grow and thrive as a vibrant community filled with diverse industries, cultural attractions, and a strong focus on education and research.

-This timeline provides a condensed summary of the historical journey of Franklin County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Franklin County, Ohio.

 • 1803: Franklin County is established on April 30.